wamlm-kdd/wamlm/index.md

 - Optional:
   - References to any existing public materials by the authors on the discussed topic

-Proposals should be submitted electronically by TBD via Easychair.
-Link for submission will be available soon.
+Proposals should be submitted electronically via Easychair in the <a href="https://easychair.org/conferences/submission_new?a=30728938"> following link  </a>.
+Please indicate if you are submitting for a talk, a roundtable.
+The organizers reserve the right to reassign a talk to roundtable discussion.